 The vitreous enamelled panels are mounted on 18mm thick MDF and usually painted matt white unless stated.
-Limited alternative colours can be requested on my recommendation.
 For enquiries about sales and commissions do contact me and I shall reply within 48 hours.

 My early experiences

-I completed a Foundation Art course at St Albans School of Art which gave me a grounding in different aspects of creative arts.
-This included ceramics, where I indulged my interest in Egyptian bead making and then using my own faience and using slips to create textures and coloured layers of clay.
-I then spent three years at Loughborough School of Art studying Jewellery and Silversmithing.
-In jewellery I focused on learning the techniques of chasing and repousee, the forming of metal sheet by working on both the front and back with tiny tools, stretching and planishing undulations and patterns into silver sheet.
-I also explored the integration of enamels into my chased jewellery as a means of bringing colour to the silver pieces.
+At Loughborough I focused on learning the techniques of chasing and repousè, forming of silver sheet by working on both the front and back with tiny tools, stretching and planishing undulations and patterns into the silver sheet; a form of bas-relief.
+I explored the integration of enamels into my chased jewellery as a means of bringing colour to the silver pieces.
 As a medium, enamel seemed to be much more fluid than stones or gems.

 After completing a post-graduate teaching diploma I held a number of teaching posts in further and higher education colleges, concurrently maintaining a small workshop.
 Here I produced work for a gallery in London and undertook some shared exhibitions.
 At the time my work consisted mainly of drawings, photography and the use of wood with resin to make small artefacts and jewellery.

-As is often the case, starting a family brings a need for significant adaptations to a career in the creative arts.
+As is often the case, starting a family makes a significant impact to a career in the creative arts.
 Child rearing became my chosen focus, and even though my workshop was always available, I put creative arts onto the back burner.
 My energies diverted into child focused interests such as setting up a pre-school group, which eventually took me down the road of psychotherapy training.

 Although my background has given me a grounding in traditional skills of jewellery and silversmithing, for me the creative process is akin to a meditation, commencing with play and experimentation with silver, copper and viscous enamel.
 I experiment by “breaking the rules” – for instance applying higher temperatures than recommended – observing the magic unfold as the oxides produce unexpected and unpredictable colours and textures.
 I record everything I do with the hope of replicating what started off as happy accidents.
 I attempt to let go of pre conceptions about how the work will turn out, concentrating only on what is happening in front of me, allowing the chemistry to run it’s own course.
 Naturally self-critical, I try to suspend self-judgements such as: “I like this” or “I don’t like that”, as others often find meaning in something that I am less than happy with.
 My goal is to invite the viewer to find their own beauty or connection in the work, and then hear about their encounter with it.
 This enriches my own experience which I can transmit to the next object I make.